jianyuyanyu/University-Microservices/README.md

 Framework 4.5 and higher, which is simple and customisable
 - ✔️ **[`Scrutor`](https://github.com/khellang/Scrutor)** - Assembly scanning and decoration extensions for Microsoft.Extensions.DependencyInjection
 - ✔️ **[`Opentelemetry-dotnet`](https://github.com/open-telemetry/opentelemetry-dotnet)** - The OpenTelemetry .NET Client
-- ✔️ **[`EasyCaching`](https://github.com/dotnetcore/EasyCaching)** - Open source caching library that contains basic usages and some advanced usages of caching which can help us to handle caching more easier.
 - ✔️ **[`Ocelot`](https://github.com/ThreeMammals/Ocelot)** - API Gateway created using .NET Core
 - ✔️ **[`SEQ`](https://github.com/serilog/serilog-sinks-seq)** - Seq collects data over HTTP, while your applications use the best available structured logging APIs for your platform.